PyDPF: A Python Package for Differentiable Particle Filtering: Advanced usage

 \subsection{Custom resamplers}

-In many cases, including all those we have tutorialised in Section \ref{sec:imp-alg} aside from the marginal variant of the stop-gradient resampler, the only modifications made to the SIRS particle filters, Algorithm \ref{alg:bg:sir_pf}, are to the resampling step, Step \ref{step:pf:resampling}.
+In many cases, including all those we have tutorialised in Section \ref{sec:imp-alg} aside from the marginal variant of the stop-gradient resampler, the only modifications made to the SIR particle filter, Algorithm \ref{alg:bg:sir_pf}, are to the resampling step, Step \ref{step:pf:resampling}.
 We therefore give special treatment to resampling and allow it to be modified apart from the rest of the particle filtering algorithm.

 In \pkg{PyDPF} resamplers are \code{pydpf.Module} classes that implement a \code{.forward} method that takes the following data categories, see Table \ref{tab:data_cats}, \code{state}, \code{weight}, \code{observation}, \code{control}, \code{time}, \code{prev_time}, \code{series_metadata}, and \code{t}, as its input and returns a batch of resampled particle states and weights.
 For example one can implement the multinomial resampler as below: